 Anti-Aircraft Ammunition Disposal 1955-57

-During the Second World War, New Zealand had utilised approximately one hundred and thirty British Ordnance QF Mk 3 3.7inch Mark 3 Anti-Aircraft guns.[1]
+During the Second World War, New Zealand utilised approximately one hundred and thirty British Ordnance QF 3.7-inch Mk 3 Anti-Aircraft guns.[1]

-Deployed across New Zealand at fixed and mobile sites with wartime scales of ammunition, these guns sat ready during the wartime years in anticipation of Japanese Air raids.
-New Zealand’s anti-aircraft defences were never tested, and with the immediate threat removed, the guns were placed into storage with the ammunition returned to ammunition depots for refurbishment.
-However, due to the considerable amount of ammunition returned to New Zealand’s Ammunition depots at the war’s end, the capacity to hold all of the returned stock soon be outstripped with large amounts required to be stored under tarpaulins in field conditions.
+Deployed across New Zealand at fixed and mobile sites with wartime scales of ammunition totalling 428,032 rounds, these guns stood ready during the war years in anticipation of Japanese air raids.
+New Zealand’s anti-aircraft defences were never tested, and with the immediate threat removed, the guns were placed into storage, and the ammunition was returned to depots for refurbishment.
+However, due to the considerable amount of ammunition returned to New Zealand’s depots at the war’s end, storage capacity was soon outstripped, necessitating the storage of large quantities under tarpaulins in field conditions.

 Valentine Tank at Trentham, stacks of Ammunition can be seen in the background.
 NZ National Library Ref EP/1955/1794-F

-By 1954, 17000 rounds of 3.7-inch anti-aircraft ammunition had been stored in unsuitable conditions at the Liverpool Range outside Trentham Camp.
-With sufficient 3.7-inch stocks available to meet training needs in other depots, the Liverpool range stocks were considered surplus.
-Although initially intended to be inspected and refurbished at the Kuku Valley Ammunition Repair Depot, inspections revealed that the Liverpool Range stocks had deteriorated to the state where destruction was the only option.
+By 1954, 17,000 rounds of 3.7-inch anti-aircraft ammunition had been stored in unsuitable conditions at the Liverpool Range outside Trentham Camp.
+With sufficient 3.7-inch stocks available to meet training needs in other depots, the Liverpool Range stocks were considered surplus.
+Although initially intended for inspection and refurbishment at the Kuku Valley Ammunition Repair Depot, inspections revealed that the Liverpool Range stocks had deteriorated to the point where destruction was the only option.

-Examination of deteriorated shell at Trentham, Upper Hutt.
+Examination of a deteriorated shell at Trentham, Upper Hutt.
 National Library of New Zealand Ref: EP/1955/1792-F

-A plan was formulated to transport the 17000 rounds of unstable 3.7-inch ammunition from its storage area at the Liverpool range across the valley approximately 1.4 kilometres to the demolition area at Seddon Range, where the explosive content was destroyed, and recoverable components such as the brass casings recovered and sold as scrap.
+A plan was formulated to transport the 17,000 rounds of unstable 3.7-inch ammunition from its storage area at the Liverpool Range across the valley, approximately 1.4 kilometres, to the demolition area at Seddon Range.
+The explosive content was destroyed there, and recoverable components, such as the brass casings, were collected and sold as scrap.

-Due to the detonation of the ammunition and its storage containers and the likelihood of an explosion, a modified armoured truck and trailer was constructed to facilitate the transportation.
+Due to the detonation risk of the ammunition and its storage containers and the likelihood of an explosion, a modified armoured truck and trailer were constructed to facilitate the transportation.

 Army vehicles at Trentham, Upper Hutt.
 Ref: EP/1955/1793-F. Alexander Turnbull Library, Wellington, New Zealand. /records/23078184

-The 3.7-inch round was a 12.7kg single piece of ammunition consisting of a cast steel projectile with a tapered nose filled with Amatol, TNT or RDX/TNT explosives, mounted in a brass casing.
-The brass case consisted of an explosive primer and a cordite propellant charge that could propel the projectile to a maximum ceiling of 9000 meters or a horizontal range of 15000 meters.
+The 3.7-inch round was a 12.7kg single piece of ammunition consisting of a cast steel projectile with a tapered nose filled with Amatol, TNT, or RDX/TNT explosives, mounted in a brass casing.
+The brass casing contained an explosive primer and a cordite propellant charge that could propel the projectile to a maximum ceiling of 9,000 meters or a horizontal range of 15,000 meters.
 Each 3.7-inch round was packed in a fibre cylinder, with two rounds packed into a C235 steel case.[2]

 Examples of 3.7-inch rounds